sophiagracelydia/Power-BI/What is PowerBI.md

 In Power BI Desktop, you will begin to build reports in the Report view.
 You will be working in five main areas:
 ![image](https://user-images.githubusercontent.com/52828894/190334173-bfe3c2a2-afba-45ab-98ed-653abc49c016.png)

+1. Ribbon - Displays common tasks that are associated with reports and visualizations.

+2. Report view, or canvas - Where visualizations are created and arranged.

+The Data view allows you to view all of your data available in your report.
+This is an easy way to quickly check data types and validate data.

+The Model view allows you to visually set the relationship between tables or elements.
+A relationship is where two or more tables are linked together because they contain related data.
+This enables users to run queries for related data across multiple tables.

+3. Pages tab - Located along the bottom of the page, this area is where you would select or add a report page.

+4. Visualizations pane - Where you can change visualizations, customize colors or axes, apply filters, drag fields, and more.

+5. Fields pane - Where query elements and filters can be dragged onto the Report view or dragged to the Filters area of the Visualizations pane.

 ## To Visualize and Analyze a data by transfoeming the data with the help of data model.
 Data can be visualizated and analyzed through the PowerBI desktop.
 We can view dashboards, reports, and Power BI apps